plandes/deeplearn/doc/model.md

 ```
 Note that we pass our own logger to the base class, which is needed for the
 aforementioned logging convenience methods and is set attribute `logger` in the
 base class.
-Another important difference when extending from
+Another important difference is we provide a `deallocate` method
-[BaseNetworkModule] is that the `_forward` is overridden instead of `forward`.
-The method signature is also different in that it takes a [Batch] object.
-However, any number of arguments can be passed.
+(see the [memory management section](#memory-management) for more information)
+and a `_forward` method.
+This private forward method now takes a batch object
+instance that's been decoded by a [vectorizer].
+The [Batch] object has the
+vectorized tensors ready to be used, the labels, and [BatchMetadata].
+The
+[Batch] object get load the original [data point] objects with the
+[get_data_points] method.

 In the initializer, all we need to do is create a [DeepLinear] module with the
 configuration give from the [ConfigFactory] that was used to create the network
 settings instance.

-The model is configured as follows
+The model is configured as follows:
 ```ini
 [model_settings]
 class_name = zensols.deeplearn.ModelSettings